Gozo

 Emma Galea

-Malta and Gozo are home to many historical sites but not many are perhaps familiar with this Phoenician Temple found at the Ras il-Wardija in Gozo.
+Malta and Gozo are home to many historical sites but not many are familiar with this Phoenician Temple found at the Ras il-Wardija in Gozo.

-Visits to temple are not controlled by any heritage organisations and those who wish to visit can simply do so whenever they wish.
+Visits to the temple are not controlled by any heritage organisations and those who wish to visit can simply do so whenever they wish.

 This aerial photo shared by ‘8000 Years of Water’ and taken by Daniel Cilia, shows the temple from above.
 One can see “Trock-hewn water cisterns” that stored and supplied water for the temple.
 As explained by ‘8000 Years of Water’, the cisterns get filled up to this very day after a day of rain.